slsheldon/ssg-bid/content/01-Calls/01-Africa-2015/07-grantees/en.md

 Grantees should complete the appropriate self-assessment at least three times during their project:

-1. Within three months of the start of the project
+1. At the start of the project—to set a baseline and inform the design of the BID capacity enhancement workshops.
-2. At the project’s midterm
-3. At the end of the project—preferably prior to submitting the final project report, since the assessment can provide some data for the project narrative.
+2. At the end of the project—preferably prior to submitting the final project report, since the assessment can provide some data for the project narrative.

 Institutions are welcome to streamline the self-assessment into their own monitoring and assessment processes.